Skip to content

 fused_custom_channel_image_transformed = (channel_transform + round_transform).transform_image(

-fused_custom_channel_image, relative=fused_custom_channel_image.shape, force_size=True, labels=True
+fused_custom_channel_image, output_size=fused_custom_channel_image.shape, force_size=True, labels=True

 )